remidev/CISC2350FP/README.md

 ### Setup
 1. Clone the repository
 2. Navigate to the project directory: `cd final`
-3. Install dependencies: `npm install`
+3. Install development dependencies: `npm install`
 4. Start the development server: `npm run dev`

 The site will automatically open in your browser at `http://localhost:8080`

+**Note:** p5.js and three.js are loaded via CDN links in the HTML files, so no additional library installation is needed.

 ### Available Scripts
 - `npm start` - Start a basic HTTP server